For Us and for Our Salvation (Matthew 14: 22-33; Luke 19: 1-10; Acts 16: 22-34) preached on 13 August 2017 at 11:00 by Peter Stephens

 28 And Peter answered him, “Lord, if it is you, command me to come to you on the water.”
 29 He said, “Come.”
 So Peter got out of the boat and walked on the water and came to Jesus.
 30 But when he saw the wind, he was afraid, and beginning to sink he cried out, “Lord, save me.”
 31 Jesus immediately reached out his hand and took hold of him, saying to him, “O you of little faith, why did you doubt?”
 32 And when they got into the boat, the wind ceased.
 33 And those in the boat worshiped him, saying, “Truly you are the Son of God.”

 19:1 He entered Jericho and was passing through.
-2 And there was a man named Zacchaeus.
+2 And behold, there was a man named Zacchaeus.
 He was a chief tax collector and was rich.
-3 And he was seeking to see who Jesus was, but on account of the crowd he could not, because he was small of stature.
+3 And he was seeking to see who Jesus was, but on account of the crowd he could not, because he was small in stature.
 4 So he ran on ahead and climbed up into a sycamore tree to see him, for he was about to pass that way.
 5 And when Jesus came to the place, he looked up and said to him, “Zacchaeus, hurry and come down, for I must stay at your house today.”
 6 So he hurried and came down and received him joyfully.
 7 And when they saw it, they all grumbled, “He has gone in to be the guest of a man who is a sinner.”
 8 And Zacchaeus stood and said to the Lord, “Behold, Lord, the half of my goods I give to the poor.
 And if I have defrauded anyone of anything, I restore it fourfold.”
 9 And Jesus said to him, “Today salvation has come to this house, since he also is a son of Abraham.
 10 For the Son of Man came to seek and to save the lost.”

 22 The crowd joined in attacking them, and the magistrates tore the garments off them and gave orders to beat them with rods.
 23 And when they had inflicted many blows upon them, they threw them into prison, ordering the jailer to keep them safely.
 24 Having received this order, he put them into the inner prison and fastened their feet in the stocks.